 For Children 12 months and older: you and your child will have a Therapy Meal with your Food School teacher.
 Your child’s Feeding Therapist will chose and prepare foods, plates, bottles, cups, utensils etc. that will best help your child reach their eating goals.

 For Babies: you and your Therapist will feed your child together.
 The Therapist will help with any breast or bottle feeding concerns, as well as the introduction of spoon feeding and table foods.

 4-6 children (ages 18 months and older) have a Therapy Meal together in our kitchen while all of the parents and the Team psychologist watch from behind a one-way mirror.
 Parents participate directly during the beginning of the therapy session by helping guide their child through a sensory play routine.
 Once behind the one way mirror, Parents are taught about how to best help their child eat while observing the Feeding Therapists working with their child.

-The theory and methods used at SOS Feeding Solutions at STAR Institute have been developed by Dr. Kay Toomey based on over 30 years of work with children who have difficulty with feeding and eating.
+The theory and methods used at The Feeding Clinic at STAR Institute have been developed by Dr. Kay Toomey based on over 30 years of work with children who have difficulty with feeding and eating.
 The program, called the SOS (Sequential-Oral-Sensory) Approach to Feeding, is taught by Dr. Toomey and her team worldwide.